mathewgomas-alfred/mathewgomas.io/general_concepts/file_formats/file_jxl.rst

 ````````````````

 Lossless encoding.
-    Whether to use :ref:`lossy_lossless`.
+    Whether to use :ref:`Lossless compression <lossless_compression>`.
 Like :ref:`file_webp`, JPEG XL has a different way of encoding the images in lossless and lossy mode, with the latter being closer to the way the original :ref:`file_jpeg` encodes.

 Tradeoff
     The encoder can give a better result if it is given more time.
 This slider allows you to decide how much the encoder should prioritize quality over speed.
-The different modes can be seen as presets (copied from `https://github.com/libjxl/libjxl/blob/315247f000cff01fbc7ee2dd8252ea8fb82d0769/doc/benchmarking.md`_ ):
+The different modes can be seen as presets (copied from `this libjxl readme <https://github.com/libjxl/libjxl/blob/315247f000cff01fbc7ee2dd8252ea8fb82d0769/doc/benchmarking.md>`_ ):

     1. Lightning -- A fast mode useful for lossless mode.
     2. Thunder -- A fast mode useful for lossless mode.
     3. Falcon -- Instead of using lossless mode, disables all options.
     4. Cheetah -- Enables coefficient reordering, context clustering, and heuristics for selecting DCT sizes and quantization steps.
-    5. Hare -- Enables Gaborish Filtering, Chroma from Luma and estimates quanization steps.
+    5. Hare -- Enables Gaborish Filtering, Chroma from Luma and estimates quantization steps.
     6. Wombat -- Enables error diffusion quantization and DCT heuristics.
     7. Squirrel -- Enables dots, patches and spline detection as well as context clustering.
     8. Kitten -- Optimizes the adaptive quantization for a psychovisual metric.